thedavecarroll/powershell.anovelidea.org/_posts/2018-08-17-unique-email-domains.md

 Also, you only want to include only those domains for active accounts.
 [Note: The proxyAddresses also contains other address types, but we are only concerned about SMTP for this excercise.]

-First, let's get all of the proxyAddresses into a variable.
+First, let's get all the proxyAddresses into a variable.

 ```powershell
 $Filter = "proxyAddresses -like '*' -and enabled -eq 'true'"